-Yo 5
+Ye 5

-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 ear /6 Identify benefits and risks of mobile devices broadcasting the location of the user/device, e.g. apps accessing location.
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 'ear 5/6 Identify benefits and risks of mobile devices broadcasting the location of the user/device, e.g. apps accessing location.
 Identify secure sites by looking for privacy seals of approval, e.g. https, padlock icon.
 Identify the benefits and risks of giving personal information and device access to different software.
 To review the meaning of a digital footprint and understand how and why people use their information and online presence to create a virtual image of themselves as a user.
 To have a clear idea of appropriate online behaviour and how this can protect themselves and others from possible online dangers, bullying and inappropriate behaviour.
-To begin to understand how information online can persist and give away details of those who share or motify it.
-To understand the importance of balancing game and screen time with other parts of their lives, e.g. explore the reasons why they may be tempted to spend more time playing ganes or find it difficult to stop playing and the effect this has on their health.
+To bagin to understand how information online can persist and give away details of those who share or modify it.
+To understand the importance of balancing game and screen time with other parts of their lives, e.g. explore the reasons why they may be tempted to spend more time playing gands or find it difficult to stop playing and the effect this has on their health.
 To identify the positive and negative influences of technology on health and the environment.
 Exploring Probability Use of spreadsheets in 'real life' Creating a computational model To make a picture quiz for young children.
 To learn how to use the question types within 2Quiz.
 To explore the grammar quizzes.
 To make a quiz that requires the player to search a database.
 To find out what a text adventure is.
 To plan a story adventure.
 To make a story-based adventure.
 To introduce map-based text adventures.
 To code a map-based text adventure.
 To review good planning skills.
 To design programs using their choice of objects, attributing specific actions to each using their new programming knowledge.
 To use variables within a game to keep track of the properties of objects. not run as expected.
 To use functions and understand why they are useful in 2Code.
 To debug a program and organise the code into tabs.
 To organise code into functions and Call functions to eliminate surplus code in the program.
-4. To explore the options for getting text input from the user in 2Code.
-How to include interactivity in programming.
 To use flowcharts to test and debug a program.
-To create a simulation of a room in which devices can be controlled.
-To explore how 2Code can be used to make a text-based adventure game.
+To use flowcharts to test and debug a program.
+To use flowcharts to test and debug a program.
+To create a simulation of a room in which devices can be used to make a text-based adventure game.
 To identify the purpose of writing a blog.
 To identify the features of successful blog writing.
 To plan the theme and content for a blog.
+To understand how to write a blog.
 To consider the effect upon the audience of changing the visual properties of the blog.
 To understand the importance of regularly updating the content of a blog.
 To understand how to contribute to an existing blog.
 To understand how and why blog posts are approved by the teacher.
 To understand the importance of commenting on blogs.
-To peer-asses blogs against the agreed success criteria.
+To preer-assess blogs against the agreed success criteria.